navgurukul/newton/samvaad-tech-201/downloading.md

 5.what is Different between Downloading and Uploading?

-6. Is IDM in your laptop?
+6.Is IDM in your laptop?

 If you want better understand you can watch it.